 The Cobb County testing program includes both normreferenced and criterion-referenced tests.
 Sixth and seventh grade students take the End of Grade Assessment Tests (EOG) in ELA and Math.
 Eighth grade students complete the EOG in the areas of ELA, Science, Social Studies, and Math.
+Students enrolled in HS Algebra will take the Algebra EOC in May.
+This test grade will count for 20% of the final grade for semester 2.
 Seventh grade students take both the Iowa norm-referenced test and the CogAT (Cognitive Abilities Test).
 Eighth grade students take the PSAT.
 Sixth, seventh, and eighth grade ELL students will also take the Accessing Comprehension and Communication State to State Test (ACCESS).
 Students will also take the Math and Reading inventories throughout the year.